elm/projects/roadmap.md

 There is a great deal of excitement about Elm on servers.
 I think this is partially due to a couple common misconceptions about running the same language on the front-end and back-end:

   * Folks want to share types.
 No more JSON!
-That *sounds* amazing, but what happens when a user keeps a tab open for months?
+That *sounds* amazing, but what happens when a user keeps a tab open for a while?
 If you share types directly, changing types will break their code.
-Creating a serialization format that can evolve with your product is a very hard problem and simply “having types” does not solve it.
+Creating a serialization format that can evolve with your product is a very hard problem, [as elaborated upon here](notes/on-sharing-types.md), and simply “having types” does not solve it.

   * People want server-side rendering of HTML.
 Running a server all in Elm does not really give you this.
 I mean, it can, but it is way more complicated than having a tool that can take Elm modules and spit out HTML.
 The simpler version can work with any existing server, which is why that is the approach being explored for 0.19!